First-passage statistics of confined colloids

 The microscopy method used to monitor the confined diffusion is based on Lorenz-Mie holography~\cite{lee2007characterizing,lavaud2021stochastic,fares2024observation}, and is schematized in Fig.~\ref{fig:figure_1}a.
+The sample preparation protocol is detailed in Supplementary Information (\textbf{SI} Sec.
+8).
 A plane wave (wavelength 532~nm; output power 4~mW) illuminates the colloid, which scatters part of the incident wave.
 The interference between the incident and scattered waves produces fringes, that recast in a pattern called a hologram.
 An experimental hologram is displayed in~Fig.~\ref{fig:figure_1}b.
-The experimental hologram is then fitted to the Lorenz-Mie theory~\cite{mie1908beitrage}, which leads to the determination of the colloid's radius and refractive index $n_\mathrm{p}$ (allowing for \textit{in-situ} calibration of each experiment), and of the colloid's three-dimensional position with nanometric precision, as suggested by the agreement between the experimental and theoretical holograms and associated radial intensity profiles represented in~Fig.~\ref{fig:figure_1}b.
+The experimental hologram is then fitted to the Lorenz-Mie theory, which leads to the determination of the colloid's radius and refractive index $n_\mathrm{p}$ (allowing for \textit{in-situ} calibration of each experiment), and of the colloid's three-dimensional position with nanometric precision, as suggested by the agreement between the experimental and theoretical holograms and associated radial intensity profiles represented in~Fig.~\ref{fig:figure_1}b.

 In practice, holograms are recorded \textit{via} a 100x Olympus immersion-oil objective and a Basler camera, operating at a frame rate of 100 frames per second with an exposure time of 2 ms, over a total recording duration of one hour.
 The reconstructed colloid's trajectory $(x(t),y(t),z(t))$ (see~Fig.~\ref{fig:figure_1}a) is then analyzed in order to infer characteristic features of confined diffusion, with $(x,y)$, $z$ and $t$ denoting respectively the colloid's in-plane position, the colloid-wall gap distance and the time.